iraheers/HRAvatar-Reimplementation/README.md

 python metrics.py --model_path outputs/insta/bala
 ```

-## 📖 BibTeX
+## 📖 Citation
-If you find our work helpful, please cite:
+If you use this reimplementation, please cite the original paper:
 ```bibtex
 @InProceedings{HRAvatar,
     author    = {Zhang, Dongbin and Liu, Yunfei and Lin, Lijian and Zhu, Ye and Chen, Kangjie and Qin, Minghan and Li, Yu and Wang, Haoqian},